tapilew/equilibrio-alpha/README.md

 ### 2. Immutable & Verifiable Transaction Records

-- Tamper-proof, publicly verifiable ledger of payment activity
+- Tamper-proof, publicly verifiable ledger of payment activity on BlockDAG
 - Provable financial history that merchants can leverage for loans or partnerships
 - Blockchain immutability ensures records cannot be altered or deleted